ArcticNature/docs/first-steps.md

 what is going on with the system and to quickly stop it.

-Assuming that the default-repo directory from the source code is found in `/tmp/snow-fox-repo/` the following command will start the core server:
+Assuming that the default-repo directory from the source code is found in `/tmp/snow-fox-repo/` the following command will start the daemon:

     snow-fox-daenon --nodaemonise --dir --repo_path=/tmp/snow-fox-repo

-Regardless of the configuration the daemon will handle the following signals:
+Regardless of the configuration provided the daemon will handle the following signals:
+  * INT: stops the daemon and cleanly exits, except when compiled in debug mode.
-  * INIT and TERM: stops the daemon and cleanly exits.
+  * TERM: stops the daemon and cleanly exits.
   * USR1: prints the current state of the system to the console.
-  * USR2: reloads the configuration for the deamon without restarting.
+  * USR2: reloads the configuration for the daemon without restarting.

 Before moving on check the state of the daemon: